Setting Healthy Screen Time Limits for Kids and Toddlers

 What Age is Appropriate to Introduce Screens?

-In this day and age, it’s simply not realistic for most families to completely limit screentime altogether in their households.
+In this day and age, it’s simply not realistic for most families to completely limit screen time altogether in their households.
 Young children and toddlers see the rest of the family using their devices, and simply want to imitate and be involved as well.
-Many families find themselves asking at what age they should consider introducing screens to their little ones?
+Many families find themselves asking at what age they should consider introducing screens to their little ones.
 Is screen time always bad for toddlers?

-As tempting as it can be to calm or quiet your toddler with a phone or tablet, in the long run, it may not always be the best choice for their emotional growth and mental development.
-According to research, screen time for toddlers can cause a variety of issues including a shorter attention span, desensitization to violence, behavioral issues, anxiety, and even developmental delays.
-On the other hand, there are times when screentime for toddlers and young children can be beneficial, such as using FaceTime to communicate with a parent who is out of town or at work, engaging with educational apps, or bonding with a caregiver while watching a movie or playing a game together.
+As tempting as it can be to calm or quiet your toddler with a smart device, in the long run, it may not always be the best choice for their emotional growth and mental development.
+According to research, screen time for toddlers can cause a variety of issues, including a shorter attention span, desensitization to violence, behavioral issues, anxiety, and even developmental delays.

 Read also What Age Should a Kid Get a Phone?
 The Ultimate Guide to Deciding.